dr-jpk/weather-forecast/final_report.md

 | support   | 21098    | 6137    |       0.78 |    27235    |       27235    |

-The accuracy of 0.78 means that out of all the predictions made, 78 % were correctly predicted my the model, which is not very high in order to consider this model efficient.
+The accuracy of 0.78 means that out of all the predictions made, 78 % were correctly predicted by the model, which is not very high in order to consider this model efficient.

-For our case the recall is an interesting metric to use as the recall which mesures the proportion of true positives out of all the actual positive instances.
-The recall here is quite close for both classifications (0.79 and 0.76 respectively), which is a good indication that the models predictions are good for both classes, however the recall score is still too low.
+For our case, the recall is an interesting metric to use as the recall which mesures the proportion of true positives out of all the actual positive instances.
+The recall here is quite close for both classifications (0.79 and 0.76 respectively), which is a good indication that the models’ predictions are good for both classes, however the recall score is still too low.

-The precision which is a measures of the proportion of true positives out of all the instances predicted as positive, and f1 which is the harmonic mean of preicision and recall both have a score of 0.51 and 0.61 for the classification 1 respectively, which is extremely low, but have a score of 0.92 and 0.85 for the classification 0 respectively which can is due to the imbalance in our dataset.
+The precision which is a measure of the proportion of true positives out of all the instances predicted as positive, and f1 which is the harmonic mean of precision and recall both have a score of 0.51 and 0.61 for the classification 1 respectively, which is extremely low, but have a score of 0.92 and 0.85 for the classification 0 respectively which can be due to the imbalance in our dataset.
 The logistic regression not being able to overcome this imbalance does not make it a suitable model to use in order to get the best predictions.

 ### Support Vector Machine
 SVM is a linear statistical model well suited for binary classification.
 In order, to get the best possible results I decided to use a grid search.
-However, the model takes too much time to process the informations, and give any results.
+However, the model takes too much time to process the information and give any results.
 Using the SVM with default parameters, and putting the hyperparameter gamma='scale', the model runs faster.

 The "Confusion matrix:
 [[16787 	4311]